The Limits of Inference Scaling Through Resampling: False positive solutions are low-quality even beyond correctness

 \xhdr{Qualitative analysis of false positives} To better understand the characteristics of false positive implementations, we randomly sample 10 implementations across all models that pass the standard tests but fail the additional unit tests, 5 for each benchmark.
 Through manual analysis, we identified several recurring error types.
 All examples mentioned in the following are included in \cref{app:beyondcorrectness_qualexamples}.

-\begin{enumerate}[leftmargin=16pt] \item \textbf{Logical errors:} Such errors were common.
+\begin{enumerate}[leftmargin=11pt, itemsep=-1pt] \item \textbf{Logical errors:} Such errors were common.
 For instance, in the HumanEval/30 task, the model is tasked with returning only positive numbers from a list.
-The generated solution shown in \cref{fig:flukeexample} incorrectly converts positive floats to integers, passing the basic tests that included only integers but failing extended tests that introduced float values.
+The solution shown in \cref{fig:flukeexample} incorrectly converts floats to integers, passing the basic tests that included only integers but failing extended tests that introduce float values.

 \item \textbf{Edge case handling:} Sometimes solutions failed to account for atypical inputs, which happened to not be covered by the standard unit tests.
 For example, in HumanEval/6, the solution failed to handle an empty list input.
 It is important to note that tasks in HumanEval and MBPP often are ambiguous as to how edge cases should be handled.
 For example, for HumanEval/149 some solutions fail because they return an assertion error instead of an empty list for the edge case of getting an empty list as input.
-We expect that ambiguity should affect weaker and stronger models similarly, but have not tested this.

-\item \textbf{Inefficient implementations:} While most false positives result from logic errors or edge case mishandling, some were also caused by inefficient implementations.
+We expect that ambiguity should affect weaker and stronger models similarly, but have not tested this. \item \textbf{Inefficient implementations:} While most false positives result from logic errors or edge case mishandling, some were also caused by inefficient implementations.
 For instance, in HumanEval/15, the solution involved a for-loop that became inefficient when handling larger inputs, causing a timeout on the extended tests.
-Following the implementation of \citet{liu_is_2023}, we set the timeout such that each candidate solution must compute in less than one second or four times the time it takes to run each test on the ground truth implementation, whichever is greater.
+Following \citet{liu_is_2023}, we set the timeout such that each candidate solution must compute in less than one second or four times the time it takes to run each test on the ground truth implementation, whichever is greater. \end{enumerate}